casualcore/casual/middleware/configuration/documentation/system.operation.md

 # configuration system

 System wide configuration, that is not bound to a particular domain.
 Contains configuration that is used when building servers, executable, transaction resource proxies.
+The configuration is also needed at runtime by the transaction manager to know which resource proxies to delegate _prepare, commit, rollback_ to.

 ## system.resource.Paths _(structure)_